Polyvinyl-Records/polyvinyl-records/artist_page.md

 The artist photo with the lowest display order will be shown on the Artist page.
 Only one photo can currently be displayed at a time.

 ## Links
 Social media links will display underneath the Artist photo.
-You can edit these pages in the Links tab of the Artist Detail page:
+You can edit these pages in the Links tab of the Artist detail / info page:

 ![](views/artist_page_links.png)

 ## Releases
 Releases may be added to the artist page under the "Artist Page Albums" tab.
 If there is a product associated with the album this image will be a link to that product.

 ## Featured Products
 These products will be displayed to the right of the Artist photo.
 We recommend having two products here, because adding too many can look a little chaotic, but you can add more!